balena-io/docs/pages/faq/debugging-storage-media.md

 The two main mounts where full space problems commonly occur are `/mnt/data` and `/mnt/state`.
 The former is the data partition where all service images, containers and volumes are stored.
-The latter is the state partition, where overlays for the root FS (such as user defined network configuraions) and the permanent logs are stored.
+The latter is the state partition, where overlays for the root FS (such as user defined network configurations) and the permanent logs are stored.

 There are a few ways to try and relieve out of space issues on a media drive.